VW's Audi buys Ducati to expand brand portfolio

 “Ducati doesn’t enhance Audi’s business model in any way, it’s just a trophy in the wall cabinet,” he added.

-The Wolfsburg-based car maker is currently looking for ways to buy a remainder of 50.1 percent of sports-car maker Porsche (PSHG_p.DE) and said on April 13 that it further raised its majority stake in truck maker MAN (MANG.DE).
+The Wolfsburg-based car maker is currently looking for ways to buy a remainder of 50.1 percent of sports-car maker Porsche and said on April 13 that it further raised its majority stake in truck maker MAN.